wrishavgogo/Industry-Knowledge-and-Work-Ex/01 Walmart /2025 Year/02 Feb/12 Feb/readme.txt

 Collections.synchronisedSet(new HashSet<>())
 And ConcurrentHashMap<>() ; ---> this marks each ( key , value ) pair thread safe .
+And I also used Parallel Stream for the first time

  Map<String , Set<String>> ccapIdToUniqueBoxInstanceIdMap = new ConcurrentHashMap<>();